Expressive Speech Annual Report

 - The University designates the following indoor facilities as unavailable for Expressive Activity: Wellness Center, Rankin Williams Fieldhouse gymnasiums, administrative offices, laboratories, and (during instructional hours) classrooms.

-- The public may reserve these indoor campus facilities: Pioneer Cellular Event Center, Memorial Student Union, Fine Arts Center, Timothy T. Day Business Enterprise Center, and the Patterson Fieldhouse (Sayre campus).
+- The public may reserve these indoor campus facilities: Pioneer Cellular Event Center, Memorial Student Union, Fine Arts Center, Timothy T. Day Business Enterprise Center, and the Patterson Fieldhouse (Sayre remote location).
 Requests should be made to the director of each venue.

 - The public and SWOSU employees may reserve outdoor space by contacting the Office of Public Relations and Marketing at 580-774-3063 or by emailing firstname.lastname@example.org